Train Rides in Colorado

-One of a kind collection of over 500 exhibits relating to transportation, including a Union Pacific steam locomotive, No 4005, a 4-8-8-4 Big Boy.
+The Forney Museum of Transportation is a one of a kind collection of over 500 exhibits relating to transportation.
+Notable displays include the 4-8-8-4 Union Pacific Big Boy steam locomotive, No 4005.
 Directions

 Year round children's museum with trolley rides and displays.

-Galloping Groose Historical Society's Museum and Gift Shop housed in an exact replica of the Rio Grande Southern Railroad's Dolores Depot.
+Galloping Goose Historical Society's Museum and Gift Shop are housed in an exact replica of the Rio Grande Southern Railroad's Dolores Depot.
 Free admission.